Speech Therapist - email@example.com

 Mrs. Wang was born in Wuhan, a city in central China where she received

 her bachelors degree in English Education from Huazhong Normal University.
 She had over 8 years of experience with age groups from 6 to 13 years old when she taught elementary and middle schools in Wuhan.
 She moved to New York City in 2006 and received her second bachelor degree in Illustration from Parsons School of Design.
 She is a passionate teacher who loves to incorporate arts into her teaching through various art projects.

-ELA/Quest Teacher - KWhitelaw@charlottelabschool.org
+2nd Grade ELA Teacher - KWhitelaw@charlottelabschool.org

 A native of the United Kingdom, Kaylee hails from Scarborough, a small, coastal town located in northeastern England, where her parents and younger twin sisters still live.
 She received her Bachelor’s degree in Education with Information Technology from York St. John University in York, England and is currently pursuing her Masters in Education and Technology from the Institute of Education, University College London.
 Kaylee has been teaching since 2009, and has great experience promoting interactive and child initiated learning for students at the pre-k and elementary levels.
 Recently, she has served as a global ambassador, first grade teacher and grade level chair in Union County.
 Previously, she worked as an Early Years leader in England.
 Outside of teaching, Kaylee does not like to sit still.
 She loves the outdoors, traveling, F1 racing, snowboarding, and attending concerts.